What Are Pill Organizers?

 - @ 50% of people taking chronic medications, stop taking them in the first year; the most significant dropout occurs during the first month.

-- 75% of patients and 50% of the chronically ill fail to comply with physician prescribed doses (Insights, Fall 2014--a study commissioned by CVS Pharmacy)
+- 75% of patients and 40% of the chronically ill fail to comply with physician prescribed doses (NCBI Study on Adherence)

 - Patients are six times more likely to take too few pills than too many

 - Click the link--Usefulness of Medication Organizers for more information about medical research and the use of these devices

 - Monthly – setup into a grid or circular pattern with pods for each day